dolphinCommando/friend-finder/README.md

 # friend-finder

 Rate activities on a scale from 1 to 5, with 1 being you HATE it, and 5 being you LOVE it.
 Friend-Finder matches you with person who thinks the most like you do.
+You may find that your closest friends are fictional characters from _Star Trek: The Next Generation_

 ### Site